Android-Piepaint/android-astro/src/content/posts/linux-lyric.md

 ---
-title: Linux -- A FOSS Parody of Ferrari by Babe Rexha
+title: Linux -- A FOSS Parody of Ferrari (Orginal song is made by Babe Rexha)
 published: 2025-06-11
 description: ''
 image: ''